ngx-lib/multiselect/README.md

 Estimates of each fetures will be added soon.
 Stay toon.
 I've not started the work

-**Note:** This repository is into early architecting phase, interested can ping me for contribution.
+**Note:** This repository is into early architecting phase (alpha state), interested can ping me on pankajparkar@outlook.com for contribution purpose.

 ## Development server